MeltanoLabs/tap-postgres/README.md

 1. Ensure you are using  PostgresSQL 9.4 or higher.
 1. Need to access the master postgres instance
 1. Install the wal2json plugin for your database.
 Example instructions are given below for a Postgres 15.0 database running on Ubuntu 22.04.
 For more information, or for alternative versions/operating systems, refer to the [wal2json documentation](https://github.com/eulerto/wal2json)

     - Update and upgrade apt if necessary.

       ```bash
       sudo apt update
       sudo apt upgrade -y
       ```

     - Prepare by making prerequisite installations.

       ```bash
       sudo apt install curl ca-certificates
       sudo install -d /usr/share/postgresql-common/pgdg
       ```

     - Import the repository keys for the Postgres Apt repository

       ```bash
       sudo curl -o /usr/share/postgresql-common/pgdg/apt.postgresql.org.asc --fail https://www.postgresql.org/media/keys/ACCC4CF8.asc
       ```

     - Create the pgdg.list file.

       ```bash
       sudo sh -c 'echo "deb [signed-by=/usr/share/postgresql-common/pgdg/apt.postgresql.org.asc] https://apt.postgresql.org/pub/repos/apt bookworm-pgdg main" > /etc/apt/sources.list.d/pgdg.list'
       ```

     - Use the Postgres Apt repository to install wal2json

       ```bash
       sudo apt update
       sudo apt-get install postgresql-server-dev-15
       export PATH=/usr/lib/postgresql/15/bin:$PATH
       sudo apt-get install postgresql-15-wal2json
       ```

 1. Configure your database with wal2json enabled.

     - Edit your `postgresql.conf` configuration file so the following parameters are appropriately set.

       ```
       wal_level = logical
       max_replication_slots = 10
       max_wal_senders = 10
       ```

     - Restart PostgresSQL

     - Create a replication slot for tap-postgres.

       ```sql
       SELECT * FROM pg_create_logical_replication_slot('tappostgres', 'wal2json');
       ```

+      You can also create the replication slot with any name you want, and set the `replication_slot_name` setting to that value.

 1. Ensure your configuration for tap-postgres specifies host, port, user, password, and database manually, without relying on an sqlalchemy url.

 1. Use the following metadata modification in your `meltano.yml` for the streams you wish to have as log-based.
 Note that during log-based replication, we do not support any replication key other than `_sdc_lsn`.
     ```yml
     metadata: